remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/key-exchange-algorithms/index.md

 # Key exchange

-Both parties contribute to the negotiation of the shared secret.
+In key exchange protocols, _both parties_ contribute to the negotiation of the shared secret.

 This requires each party to have a private and public key.